Code-Institute-Submissions/first-milestone-project-10/README.md

 #### Cover

 The cover is a CSS grid that is 8x3 on smaller devices and 6x6 on larger devices.
+Each cell is a square with sides 150px long.
+The grid was originally meant to fit the screen width but this wasn't possible without stretching the squares.
 Certain squares or “cells” also spell out “Monkees!”
 The cells needed to make the grid change from 8x3 to 6x6 are set to “display: none” in order to display the grid properly on mobile.
 A media query sets the property of the cell to “display: inline” on larger screens.
 In addition, in order for the letter order to make sense, some squares containing letters are mobile only to be replaced with squares containing letters that are medium-only.

 #### Discography